-Within the horizontal analysis on the results of market risk investigations, it was possible to compare significant institutions with their peers in terms of modelling practices and shortcomings identified with respect to applicable regulation.
+Within the horizontal analysis on the results of market risk investigations, it was possible to compare significant institutions with their peers in terms of modelling practices and shortcomings identified with respect to the applicable regulations.
 This section presents an overview of the results that have emerged in the TRIM investigations on market risk (about 30).
 Chart 3 provides an overview of the findings identified in those investigations, broken down by relevant topics for market risk models.
 Similarly to credit risk, the chart provides an indication of the average number of findings raised per topic, with a breakdown by severity, as well as the percentage of investigations for which at least one finding on the respective topic has been raised.

-1 This topic has been investigated in a lower number of investigations as not all the institutions in the scope of the market risk review have an approved IRC model.
+1 This topic has been investigated in a lower number of investigations, as not all the institutions in the scope of the market risk review have an approved IRC model.

 The majority of findings concern the value-at-risk (VaR) and stressed VaR (sVaR) methodology, regulatory back-testing, the scope of the internal model approach (IMA) and the incremental risk charge (IRC) methodology.
-Regarding the number of high-severity findings, findings for VaR and sVaR methodology are the most severe, followed by findings on the IRC methodology, internal validation and internal back-testing, as well as regulatory back-testing.
-Shortcomings for VaR and sVaR are mostly related to the following aspects: (i) general model issues and documentation weaknesses; (ii) data quality issues; (iii) inadequate or not fully validated coverage of risk factors in the VaR or sVaR models; and (iv) issues regarding the pricing methods in the model.
+Regarding the number of high severity findings, the findings for VaR and sVaR methodology are the most severe, followed by the findings on the IRC methodology, internal validation and internal back-testing, as well as regulatory back-testing.
+The shortcomings for VaR and sVaR are mostly related to the following aspects: (i) general model issues and documentation weaknesses; (ii) data quality issues; (iii) inadequate or not fully validated coverage of risk factors in the VaR or sVaR models; and (iv) issues regarding the pricing methods in the model.

 In many areas in which an elevated number of findings were detected, the ECB guide has already provided detailed guidance that will contribute to reducing unwarranted RWA variability driven by heterogeneous practices.
-For instance, the guide provides for the first time a clear definition of proxies, contributing to forming a common understanding, to enhancing alignment of practices, and to ensuring appropriate market risk measurement.
-Another example relates to regulatory back-testing, which is recognised in the market risk regulation as a key element to monitor the quality of VaR models.
-It requires the comparison of the losses predicted by the VaR model with those actually realised (actual P&L) and with hypothetical losses by assuming that positions remain unchanged (hypothetical P&L).
-The TRIM review showed that the elements recognised for actual and hypothetical P&Ls were not always in line with regulatory requirements, nor aligned across institutions.
+For instance, the guide provides a clear definition of proxies for the first time, contributing to forming a common understanding, to enhancing alignment of practices, and to ensuring appropriate market risk measurement.
+Another example relates to regulatory back-testing, which is recognised in the market risk regulation as a key element for monitoring the quality of VaR models.
+It requires the comparison of the losses predicted by the VaR model with those actually realised (actual P&L) and with hypothetical losses by assuming that positions remain unchanged (hypothetical P&Ls were not always in line with regulatory requirements, nor were they aligned across institutions.
 The ECB guide provides detailed guidance on relevant aspects for those P&Ls by specifying the ECB's understanding of several key elements of the back-testing framework.
 Similarly, TRIM on-site investigations showed that not all institutions employ well-justified PD values in IRC models and that PDs assigned to the same or similar issuers can vary materially across institutions.
-In this regard, the ECB guide clarifies that PDs used in IRC models should be risk-sensitive and strictly greater than zero for all obligors.
+In this regard, the ECB guide clarifies that the PDs used in IRC models should be risk-sensitive and strictly greater than zero for all obligors.